Ops-Talks/agronomist/docs/testing.md

 A passing run reports a summary line like:

 ```
-235 passed in 4.62s
+<N> passed in <T>s
 ```

+The exact count depends on the current test suite.
 Coverage output follows if you ran `task test-coverage`.

 ---